Course Structure and Delivery

 Session 4: Supportive Care – Part 2

-Session 5: Supporting Other Partners in Care
+Session 5: Supporting Family and Friend Partners in Care

 Session 6: All Behaviour Has Meaning